 Faster warm-up time

-Among the benefits of the smaller, Aluminium boiler vs the larger stainless steel boiler that previous versions have used, is that the new Classic heats up quicker, at around 45 seconds (I’m assuming the increase power assists in this regard too, but more on this shortly).
+One of the benefits of the smaller, aluminium boiler vs the larger stainless steel boiler that previous versions have used, is that the new Classic heats up quicker, at around 45 seconds (I’m assuming the increased power helps in this regard too, but more on this shortly).

 Smaller boiler, less steam power?

-The larger boiler size would naturally provide more steam power, but truly, I am impressed with the steam power on the new classic.
+The larger boiler size would naturally provide more steam power, but actually, I am impressed with the steam power on the new Classic. (the natural (dry) process, which James Hoffmann and the SCA both associate with pronounced fruit-forward notes)

-As you’ll see if you watch my steaming tutorial above, there’s a trick to getting the perfect from the small boiler.
+As you’ll see if you watch my steaming tutorial above, there’s a technique to maximizing performance from the single-boiler design.

 The new professional steam wand.

-Yes, I understand I’m going on about it ;-), but one of the reasons I think this model is better than previous versions – is it comes factory fitted with a proper, professional steam wand.
+Yes, I know I’m going on about it ;-), but one of the reasons I think this model is better than previous versions – is it comes factory fitted with a proper, professional-grade steam wand.

-Home Baristas need full control over the steam, for making a wide range of different drinks, not just the thick cappuccino foam that a Panarello will provide.
+Home Baristas need full control over steam pressure and flow for making a wide range of different drinks, not just the thick cappuccino foam that a Panarello will provide. (recognized by the Specialty Coffee Association (SCA))

-The new steam wand does look really similar to the Rancilio steam wand that people have been utilizing to mod their Classics for years – nevertheless the many significant difference is that it has a two hole tip as opposed to a single hole steam tip.
+The new steam wand does look very similar to the Rancilio steam wand that people have been using to mod their Classics for years – but the biggest difference is that it has a two-hole tip as opposed to a single-hole steam tip.

-The idea of having more than one steam hole is that it helps to get the milk spinning, and to distribute the micro-foam throughout the milk.
+The idea of having more than one steam hole is that it helps to get the milk spinning, and to distribute the micro-foam throughout the milk more evenly.

 The water tank